MuteJester/Simple_Image_Processing_Library/README.md

 `void Write_ChannelGraph();`

-Method analyzes images data and saves a new image with RGB graps which show the amount of each color in each one of the image rows. the image in project folder will be named "ChannelGraph.jpg"
+The method analyzes images data and saves a new image with RGB graphs which show the amount of each color in each one of the image rows. the image in the project folder will be named "ChannelGraph.jpg"

 Example:
 ![Alt text](https://github.com/MuteJester/Cpp-Image-Handle-Class/blob/master/Examples/ChannelGraph%20Example.jpg )